chriswoodsanim/ground_plane_tool/README.md

 This should create a shelf button.

+# Instructions for Use

-single click will create a plane double click will give you the options window.
+- single click will create a plane
+- double click will give you the options window.

 Your ground plane settings will be saved for future Maya scenes.